nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 # Locomotion Subsystem
 ## Function of the Subsystem
-- Transport the robot at a maximum of 0.2032 m/s
+- Transport the robot no less than 0.2032 m/s

 - Ensure that the predetermined path can be traversed in the allotted time of three minutes

 - The top level controller communicates with the low level controller through USB.
 The low controller will then send a PWM signal to the motor driver that will control the motor's speed.
 The low level controller will also send a digital signal to the motor driver that will control the direction of the motor.

 ## Constraints
-- Weight of the robot ( $\approx$ 12 kg)
+- Weight of the robot ( $\approx$ 10.376 kg)
 - Maximum travel speed required (0.2032 m/s)
-- Motor torque required (0.0715 Nm per motor)
+- Motor torque required (0.0604 Nm per motor)

 ### Socioeconomic Consideration
 - Motor chosen will operate at $\approx$ 90% of it's maximum efficiency.
 This will help conserve power and reduce battery charging costs.